SMByC/ThRasE/docs/README.md

 - The navigation tool assists in the review of the thematic raster going tile by tile generated, with the purpose to guarantee the revision of the thematic file.
-- You can generate reviewer tiles throughout; areas of interest (drawn over the thematic file), polygons, points or centroid of polygons.
+- You can generate review tiles throughout; areas of interest (drawn over the thematic file), polygons, points or centroid of polygons.

 ## Save configuration and restore it